 In some cases, such as low contrast or low illumination, it can be useful to use a Pitch or Skew angle = 0° .

-The Tilt angle is also represented in Figure 29.
-Matrix 300N can read labels with any tilt angle.
+Matrix 410N can read labels with any tilt angle.
 Keep in mind however, that since linear barcodes are rectangular, the reader should be aligned to fit them into the horizontal FOV.